Heroic Old-School Roleplaying

 Urban Navigation

-To navigate to a location in a busting city, make a Reaction Roll (2d6) + CHA mod + INT mod.
+To navigate to a location in a busting city, make an Urban Exploration Roll (2d6 + CHA mod + INT mod).

 • Modify roll in friendly, dangerous, or especially alien areas.